nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 # New feature added:
 - Added "preview" key value enable preview system
 - Added "steam" key value which support for exclusive skin (special thanks Shanabu)
-- New* iscount (check for config/store/discount.txt)
+- New* Discount (check for config/store/discount.txt)
+- New* Case opening
 - More will be supported

 # Important links